awslego/amazon-sagemaker-model-serving-using-aws-cdk/README.md

 ## **How to prepare ML model**

-Becuase this solution assumes that the model is previously provided by data scientists, ML model training and tuning is outside the scope of this solution.
-So we use the simple example model for the purpose of model serving.
+We use the simple example model for the purpose of model serving.
 We will use Pytorch-based [text classification model](https://github.com/pytorch/text/tree/master/examples/text_classification) which is provided in [**pytorch/text**](https://github.com/pytorch/text).

-In any directory, execute the following commands to train model and finally get ML model file(***model.pth***) and vocabulary file(***vocab.pth***).
 These commands train Text-Classification model using AG_NEWS dataset under CPU environment.
 This model takes text as input and classifies one of the following four labels.

 - 1: 'World'
 - 2: 'Sports'